BoulderCounty/rcv-rla/README.md

 The majority of the work product used to build this toolset is based on the efforts of the aforementioned individuals.
 See also the following paper detailing the process used for the 2019 San Francisco District Attorney Instant Runoff Vote: https://arxiv.org/pdf/2004.00235.pdf

 The County has received input and feedback from Dr. Blom and Dr. Teague during the County technology review and testing process.
-As a Colorado leader in using instant runoff voting (i.e. ranked choice voting), Boulder County needs a viable process to perform a risk limiting audit in advance of broad RCV RLA tool availability in future elections, expected to be provided by the State.
+As a Colorado leader in using instant runoff voting (i.e., ranked choice voting), Boulder County needs a viable process to perform a risk-limiting audit in advance of broad RCV RLA tool availability in future elections, which is expected to be provided by the State.

 Notably, the Colorado Secretary of State cites resources from Philip B. Stark's work on the Secretary of State’s Risk-Limiting Audit Resources page: https://www.sos.state.co.us/pubs/elections/VotingSystems/riskAuditResources.html.
-Additional resources provided by the Secretary of State, including Frequently Asked Questions (FAQs) can be be found here: https://www.sos.state.co.us/pubs/elections/RLA/faqs.html.
+Additional resources provided by the Secretary of State, including Frequently Asked Questions (FAQs) can be found here: https://www.sos.state.co.us/pubs/elections/RLA/faqs.html.

-[Rule4](https://rule4.com) is a cybersecurity and infrastructure consulting company based in Boulder, CO whose team members have partnered with the Boulder County Clerk & Recorder's Office for over 15 years on various initiatives related cybersecurity and the safe application of technology.
-Rule4 has provided support at the request of the Clerk & Recorder's office to operationalize the code necessary to use this collection of risk limiting audit tools.
+[Rule4](https://rule4.com) is a Boulder-based cybersecurity and infrastructure consulting company whose team members have partnered with the Boulder County Clerk & Recorder's Office for more than 15 years on various initiatives related to cybersecurity and the safe application of technology.
+Rule4 has provided support at the request of the Clerk & Recorder's office to operationalize the code necessary to use this collection of risk-limiting audit tools.
 Rule4 maintains the repository for this Boulder County RCV RLA process.
 Rule4's effort focused on aggregating those discrete tools into a manageable process, reducing the potential for human error when possible, and enabling the County to achieve relative independence when performing the RLA for RCV contests.

-In summary, Boulder County has performed reasonable due diligence in ensuring that resources, both individuals and code, used to establish an interim process for performing risk limiting audits for ranked choice voting are of high integrity, and consistent with the spirit and intent of risk-limiting audit objectives.
+In summary, Boulder County has performed reasonable due diligence in ensuring that resources, both individuals and code, used to establish an interim process for performing risk-limiting audits for ranked choice voting are of high integrity, and consistent with the spirit and intent of risk-limiting audit objectives.

 <div id='id-section2'/>